florianbress/CodeRed-Universal/README.md

 A bare-bones template to get your started in Unreal Engine 3 modding that can be used in any game.

 To configure for your own game all that you have to do is replace "PlaceholderSDK" with your own and make sure it's included in `pch.hpp`, the included "PlaceholderSDK" is just an example and has basic structs/classes so the project can compile.
-Please read the comments in the `Core.cpp` file regaurding how to detour Process Event as well.
+Please read the comments in the `Core.cpp` file regaurding Process Event as well.

 For instance storage, game state tracker, and function hooks, they are all game-specific; so you will need to add on to it depending on what classes/functions your game uses.
 There are comments throughout the project explaining how everything works as well as some examples of certain features.